AllardQuek/AI-Concierge/docs/archive/figma-specification.md

-# Sybil Voice Calling Platform - UI Design Specification
+# Mulisa Voice Calling Platform - UI Design Specification

 ## 🎨 **Design Overview**

-This specification outlines the modern, clean user interface for Sybil's WebRTC-based voice calling platform, focusing on simplicity and ease of use.
+This specification outlines the modern, clean user interface for Mulisa's WebRTC-based voice calling platform, focusing on simplicity and ease of use.

 ### **Design Principles**
 - **Minimalist**: Clean, uncluttered interface focused on core functionality